willoffire316/Receipe-app-api/installation.md

 Processing triggers for dbus (1.12.2-1ubuntu1.1) ...
 Processing triggers for fontconfig (2.12.6-0ubuntu2) ...
 Processing triggers for libc-bin (2.27-3ubuntu1) ...

+## Running the HelloWorld Docker
+` sudo docker run hello-world` it will download the image and it will output the "hello-world"

 esak@esak-VirtualBox:~$ sudo docker run hello-world Unable to find image 'hello-world:latest' locally
 latest: Pulling from library/hello-world